Skip to content

 Security is a core design principle of Octipus.
 Every tool call, API request, and stored credential is protected by multiple layers of security.

-The primary authentication method.
-Users log in with credentials and receive a JWT token that authenticates all subsequent API requests.
+The primary interactive method.
+Users log in with credentials and receive a JWT token that authenticates subsequent requests.

 • Tokens are issued on login and validated by the auth guard middleware